Dennis and Dee Go on Welfare: Plot

 Dennis (Glenn Howerton) and Dee (Kaitlin Olson), chafing at Frank (Danny DeVito)'s ordering them around, quit Paddy's Pub and sign up for unemployment benefits when they realize they would make more money than they were from working at the bar.
 Mac (Rob McElhenney) finds Dennis and Dee "piss ass drunk" on a stoop at 1pm, and asks them to come back to the bar, but they decline, saying they're going to go on welfare.
 At Paddy's Pub, Frank sets up an account in Charlie (Charlie Day)'s name to hide money from his wife.
 Mac comes to Frank and Charlie with a way of exploiting the "work for welfare" program, where they can get employees who they don't have to pay.

 Charlie and Mac arrive at the welfare office and talk to a caseworker (Aisha Hinds) to discuss their interest in signing up for the "work for welfare program."
 She gives them a large binder filled with rules and regulations.
 As the two are leaving, they run into Dee and Dennis, who are about to apply for welfare.
-Dennis tries to tell the caseworker that he is a recovering crack addict and his sister Dee is mentally retarded.
+Dennis tries to tell the caseworker that he is a recovering crack addict and his sister Dee is intellectually disabled.
 The skeptical caseworker says that the two need to provide medical documents and a blood test to prove the validity of their situations.
 The two drive to another part of the city to purchase crack cocaine, and plan to smoke just enough crack to test positive on the blood test, and become eligible for welfare benefits.